MicrosoftDocs/windows-insider/wip/at-home/Active-Dev-Branch-Beta.md

 ## Build 19559

+## Build 19541

+Windows 10 Insider Preview Build 19541 was released to the Fast ring on [1/8/2020](https://blogs.windows.com/windowsexperience/2020/01/08/announcing-windows-10-insider-preview-build-19541/).

 ## Build 19536

+Windows 10 Insider Preview Build 19536 was released to the Fast ring on [12/16/2019](https://blogs.windows.com/windowsexperience/2019/12/16/announcing-windows-10-insider-preview-build-19536/).

 ### Optional Drivers
-We’re still working on making it easier for you to see all optional updates (including drivers, feature updates, and monthly non-security quality updates) in one place.
+[We’re still working on making it easier for you to see all optional updates](http://aka.ms/wip18985) (including drivers, feature updates, and monthly non-security quality updates) in one place.
 When optional updates are detected, they will be listed under Settings > Update & Security > Windows Update > View optional updates.

 For drivers, you no longer need to browse Device Manager for a specific device to update.
 Windows Update will automatically keep your drivers up to date, but if you’re having a problem, one of those optional drivers might help.